Watch the video to see how cellulose insulation outperforms fiberglass insulation.

 A third application technique, called wet-spray cellulose, is designed to apply cellulose insulation into open cavities found in new construction.
 Water and (in some cases) a liquid adhesive or binder compound is added to the dry cellulose during the application process.
 The level of wetness must be controlled so that the material is sticky but not so saturated that it will settle or fall out of place.

-If you have an uncomfortable home or rising utility costs, call the insulation experts at Triple H Insulation, Heating & Cooling today.
+If you have an uncomfortable home or rising utility costs, call the insulation experts at Triple H Insulation today.
 Our home insulation experts will provide you with the quality solutions you need to ensure that your home is as comfortable and energy efficient as possible.
 Call us today at 1-866-977-6917 to schedule your home insulation inspection and free estimate.
 We proudly serve Smithtown, Huntington Station, Bay Shore, Brentwood, West Babylon, Ronkonkoma, Central Islip and surrounding areas.